- Home to DLR

 - Work-study is on-campus employment offered through the school.
 It helps you earn money to pay for your education.
 Learn more about work-study jobs from the U.S. Department of Education’s Student Financial Aid Office.

 Students may receive a combination of these in a financial aid package the school puts together after you've been accepted.
 The first step to get financial aid is to fill out the Free Application for Federal Student Aid (FAFSA).
 Learn more about the FAFSA, and start your application.
-Here is a brief tutorial to assist in completion of the FAFSA.
+Here is a Eight steps to completing the FAFSA.

 Other Ways to Help Pay for Education

 - If you pay any amount for higher education, you will probably qualify for a tax credit or deduction on your next year’s taxes.
 Read about Tax Benefits for Education.

 - Veterans may be eligible for a variety of education benefits through GI Bill programs.
 Visit the U.S. Department of Veterans Affairs website to learn more.

 - SD UpSkill offers tuition assistance, career guidance, and supports for eligible individuals in need of training to secure employment.
 Learn more about UpSkill.

 Featuring South Dakota’s state public technical colleges and universities, Our Dakota Dreams offers resources and support for students, parents and educators in preparation for college.

 Do you want little or no debt when you go to college?
 Visit payingforcollegesd.org to watch easy-to-follow videos designed to help you get the best return on your college investment and avoid costly mistakes.
 Find tips about budgeting, learn more about financial aid and student loans, and hear advice from South Dakotans like you.